 Thankfully, periodontitis and tooth loss are largely preventable.
 Brush your teeth twice a day and floss at least once a day.
 Limit your sugar intake and be sure to get the recommended servings of fruits and vegetables each day.
 Get a professional cleaning and checkup from our dentist every six months.
 We can recommend good fluoride toothpaste brands.
 If you have any stress-related habits such as teeth grinding, please ask us about solutions to help combat teeth grinding, as well.

-Please do not hesitate to reach out if you have further questions or concerns about tooth loss.
+Please do not hesitate to reach out if you have further questions or concerns about the effects of tooth loss.
 If you are experiencing any of the symptoms of periodontitis, please set up an appointment with us here at Smiles of Tulsa immediately by calling us at (918) 891-3059 today for periodontal care.